AndrewCarr24/automl_tool/README.md

 To assess how features are related to the outcome, you can generate feature effects, or partial dependence plots, using the `get_partial_dependence_plots` method.
-These plots are stored as a dictionary in the `partial_dependence_plots` attribute.
+These plots are stored as a dictionary, the `partial_dependence_plots` attribute.

 ```python